Overview

 Based on Avenida 9 de Julho, in the neighborhood of Bela Vista in Sao Paulo, FGV EAESP is composed of a main 12-floor building, the Karl A. Boedecker Library building, and the Getulio Vargas Auditorium, as well as a multisport court and two annex buildings, located at Rua Itapeva, 432.
 The classrooms, videoconferencing rooms, IT laboratories and integrated systems, all sponsored, are located in FGV Sao Paulo’s different buildings.

-The School’s main administrative office, academic departments, most of its administrative departments, the Noble Hall, the Mayor Faria Lima Bookstore and the Getulio Vargas Academic Office also occupy the main office, as do the professors’ social space, the outpatient medical center, two restaurants and two snack bars.
+The School’s main administrative office, academic departments, most of its administrative departments, the Noble Hall and the Getulio Vargas Academic Office also occupy the main office, as do the professors’ social space, the outpatient medical center, two restaurants and two snack bars.
 The annex buildings house some administrative departments and student groups such as Aiesec, the Junior Companies group, the Athletics Association and the Employees’ Association.

 Selection is not done taking into view the entry of certain lines of research; this is a general selection.
 The division into lines of research has the purpose of organizing teaching activities, as well as signaling the topics of greater affinity for each group of teachers, thus considering the distribution of classes and the orientation of final works.
 In any case, these are not watertight divisions, so that teachers from different lines can develop activities together.